Kid Food

 Broccoli and Cheese Spaghetti Squash Casserole

 I’m always looking for ways to use spaghetti squash, but when I stumbled upon this recipe I finally felt like I had found spaghetti squash perfection.
-With just a few wholesome ingredients and about 15 active minutes, this casserole is a vegetarian main dish worthy of heaps of praise.
+With just a few wholesome ingredients and about 15 minutes of prep, this casserole is a vegetarian main dish worthy of heaps of praise.

 Go to Recipe